qusaifares/soccer-trivia/README.md

 ## How it Works

 ![Quick Demo](demonstration.gif)
+For a higher quality video, I suggest checking out **demonstration.mov** in this repository.

 The user selects the trivia they want and answer questions which come in either multiple choice or true/false.
 Compete to stay on top of the table in the high scores list.

 ## Features

 - **Bronze/Minimum Viable Product:**
-  [x] Renders in browser
+  - [x] Renders in browser
-  [x] Application deployed via GitHub Pages
+  - [x] Application deployed via GitHub Pages
-  [x] Clickable answer buttons
+  - [x] Clickable answer buttons
 - **Silver:**
-  [x] Basic menu and trivia animations
-  [x] Mobile responsive design
+  - [x] Basic menu and trivia animations -[x] Mobile responsive design
 - **Gold:**
-  [x] Have more than one trivia
+  - [x] Have more than one trivia
-  [x] Have different question types (True/False vs Multiple Choice) [x] Separate high score tables for different trivias [ ] Premium styling and animations
+  - [x] Have different question types (True/False vs Multiple Choice)
+  - [x] Separate high score tables for different trivias
+  - [ ] Premium styling and animations
 - **Platinum:**
-  [ ] Ability for users to create their own trivias
+  - [ ] Ability for users to create their own trivias

 ## Technologies Used